 Marie-Anne Rozankovic, a classically trained violinist, founded the Conservatory of Music in Saint-Lambert in 2003.
 She studied at the Vincent-d’Indy School of Music, the Conservatoire de musique du Québec in Montréal, as well as at McGill University and the Université de Montréal.

-Marie-Anne has taught violin for over thirty years and has conducted string and chamber music ensembles at the Conservatory of Montérégie and the Vincent-d’Indy School of Music.
-She is active on the music scene with several ensembles such as Les Chambristes du Grand Montréal, the Orchestre National de Jazz (ONJ), and the Orchestre du Festival Classica (OFC), where she serves as conductor and orchestra manager.
-Her performances have taken place in prestigious venues such as the Maison Symphonique, Théâtre Maisonneuve, the Cinquième Salle at Place des Arts, Théâtre Outremont, Théâtre St-Denis, Cabaret du Lion d’Or, and in historic locations throughout Montérégie and Greater Montréal.
-Marie-Anne has also toured in Canada, the United States, France, and Spain from the 1990s to 2017.
-She regularly produces concerts and events, taking on the role of artistic director.
+Marie-Anne has taught violin for more than thirty years and has directed string ensembles and chamber music groups at the Conservatoire de la Montérégie and the Vincent-d’Indy School of Music.
+She remains active on the music scene with several ensembles, including Les Chambristes du Grand Montréal, the Orchestre national de jazz, and the Orchestre du Festival Classica, where she serves as orchestra director and manager.
+She has performed in prestigious venues such as Maison symphonique, Théâtre Maisonneuve, the Cinquième Salle at Place des Arts, Théâtre Outremont, Théâtre St-Denis, the Cabaret du Lion d’Or, as well as in historic venues throughout Montérégie and Greater Montreal.

-Marie-Anne frequently collaborates with local artists.
-As a chamber musician, she has performed in numerous productions including Musica Femina, The Four Seasons Recomposed by Max Richter, and more recently, Carmen in June 2025, as part of the Festival Classica.
+Marie-Anne frequently collaborates with artists from the local music scene.
+As a chamber musician, she has taken part in several performances, including Musica Femina, Max Richter’s Recomposed: The Four Seasons, and Carmen in June 2025, as part of Festival Classica.

-In 2025, she also participated in the Jazz and Strings concert series and in the production of Vivaldi’s Four Seasons as interpreted by Max Richter.
+In 2025, she also performed in the Jazz and Strings concert series and in the production Vivaldi to Richter: The Four Seasons, for which she served as artistic director.

-Marie-Anne served on the Saint-Lambert Cultural Committee from 2017 to 2022 as a representative of the performing arts.
+Marie-Anne served on the Saint-Lambert Cultural Committee from 2017 to 2022 as the representative for the performing arts.